Brianland

 1:16:08 – Sergio & Bob arrive at Sergio’s store / home

-Woman store owner & kid are the real staff at the store which is unchanged for the movie.
+The woman store owner & kid are the real staff at a real store in El Paso which is largely unchanged for the movie.

 Sergio: “We got 20 minutes to get everybody to the church.”

-1:16:42 – funny moment where Sergio yells at kid to get off his phone and Bob thinks he’s yelling at him 🙂
+1:16:42 – funny moment where Sergio yells at the kid to get off his phone and Bob thinks he’s yelling at him. 🙂

-Leo’s performance in this whole upcoming sequence is just fantastic.
+The writing and Leo’s performance in this whole upcoming sequence is one of the highlights of a movie full of them!

-1:18:45 – funny – Bob knocking down curtain rod – not in the script, it just happened, and PTA kept it in the movie.
+1:18:45 – funny – Bob knocking down curtain rod – not in the script, it just happened during a take, and PTA put it in the movie.

 Great continuing dramatic driving piano score

-Comrade Josh being a jerk – hilarious conversation! – “Noise triggers.” – shot live with both actors on the phone
+Helpline guy on phone being a jerk – hilarious conversation! – “Noise triggers.” – shot live with both actors on the phone.

-1:19:56 – Sergio gets gun from under bed – note how this isn’t simple like it would be in a movie but rather like we’ve all experienced – its too far to reach.
-Think about all the shots & set-ups that all had to go down to add this funny detail of the object being slightly out of reach.
+1:19:56 – Sergio gets gun from under bed – note how this isn’t simple like it would be in a movie but rather like we’ve all experienced – when something stashed away is just a little too far to reach.
+Think about all the shots & set-ups that all had to be done to add this funny detail of the object being slightly out of reach.

 1:20:10 – Bob confesses to abusing his brain with drugs & alcohol & how he can’t remember anything.
 Hilarious conflict conversation over the phone. 🙂